julienLofficialSinequa/Sinequa-Retrieval-Augmented-Generation/README.md

 # <a name="endpoint"></a> Endpoint

-There is a unique endpoint: `AzureOpenAI`
+There is a unique endpoint: `AzureOpenAI`.

-You can call the endpoint using the following URI: `<host>/api/v1/dev.plugin?plugin=AzureOpenAI`
+You can call the endpoint using the following URI: `<host>/api/v1/dev.plugin?plugin=AzureOpenAI`.

-Endpoint accepts `POST` only
+The endpoint only accepts `POST` requests.

 You must specify the `action` in the raw body payload: